naverlabseurope/DSBA-T3-1-00/README.md

-# Excercise 3
+# Exercise 3
-After reading these instructions [Please look into this notebook](https://colab.research.google.com/drive/1Myb9ttbPggsdgh_fQFRdAt4CK8vpY7X9?usp=sharing)
+After reading this document [Please look into this notebook](https://colab.research.google.com/drive/1Myb9ttbPggsdgh_fQFRdAt4CK8vpY7X9?usp=sharing)

 In this notebook containing an example on how to load a pretrained model inside the hugging face library and use it for generation tasks, we would like to ask you to do the same using other models and evaluate on other datasets.